platformsh/platformsh-docs/src/languages/lisp.md

 disk: 512
 ```

-Note that there will still be an Nginx proxy server sitting in front of your application.
-If desired, certain paths may be served directly by Nginx without hitting your application (for static files, primarily) or you may route all requests to the Lisp application unconditionally, as in the example above.
+Note that there will still be a proxy server sitting in front of your application.
+If desired, certain paths may be served directly by our router without hitting your application (for static files, primarily) or you may route all requests to the Lisp application unconditionally, as in the example above.

 # Accessing Services

 The services configuration is available in the environment variable `PLATFORM_RELATIONSHIPS`.

-Add to your `.asd` file the dependencies:
+Tu parse them, add to your `.asd` file the dependencies:

 ```lisp
 :depends-on (:jsown :babel :s-base64)
 ````

-The following is an example of accessing a postgresql instance:
+The following is an example of accessing a PostgreSQL instance:

 ```lisp
 (defun relationships ()